 What is Retinal Detachment (RD)?

 Retinal detachment is a sight-threatening eye condition and an eye emergency that requires immediate medical attention.
 This occurs when the retina, the thin, light-sensitive layer at the back of the eye, separates from its underlying tissue.
 When this delicate tissue pulls away from its normal position and separates from the underlying layers that supply it with oxygen and nutrients, the eye can no longer send proper visual signals to the brain.
 Once the retina is detached, its cells are cut off from nourishment and start to degenerate quickly, which can lead to permanent vision loss if not treated quickly.
 This risk of blindness makes early intervention crucial.
+At Vala Eye Centre in Vadodara, Gujarat, our renowned retina specialist, Dr. Ruchi Vala, uses dedicated advanced diagnostic technology and modern safe surgical techniques to repair the retina and preserve your vision.
+Our superspeciality eye clinic offers comprehensive treatments for a wide range of eye conditions.

 Common Causes of Retinal Detachment